17 Scary Sayings for 'Ghost' From Across the United States

 On Halloween, the spirits of the dead are supposed to walk the earth with the living.
 Whether or not you believe that, or in ghosts in general, you might want to know what you’re getting into if you hear a South Carolina native mention a plat-eye or a Maine resident warn you about swogons.
-Familiarize yourself with these U.S. regional slang terms for familiar spirits from the Dictionary of American Regional English (DARE).
+Familiarize yourself with these spooky regional slang terms for the spectral from the Dictionary of American Regional English (DARE).

 Referring to a ghost, demon, or spirit, skookum is chiefly a Northwest term and comes from a language of the Chinook Native American peoples of the Pacific Northwest.
 In the Northwest and Alaska, skookum as an adjective means strong, powerful, or good, while a skookum house is a jail and a skookum chuck is a turbulent channel of water.

 In the South and South Midland states, a haunt or hant is a ghost or spirit.
-The earliest definitions of haunt weren’t ghostly at all: According to the OED, the word originated in the 13th century to mean to practice habitually or to frequent a place.
+The earliest definitions of haunt weren’t ghostly at all: According to the Oxford English Dictionary (OED), the word originated in the 13th century to mean “to practice habitually” or “to frequent a place.”
 Around 1576, it gained the figurative meaning of memories, cares, feelings, thoughts, etc. that distract one frequently.
 In 1597, the term wandered into the supernatural.
-From Richard III: “Some haunted by the ghosts they have deposed."
+From Richard III: “Some haunted by the ghosts they have deposed.”
 Almost 300 years later, it finally came to refer to a spirit or ghost.

 This ghostly South and South Midland expression might also refer to an imaginary monster or the devil.
 In use since at least 1710, the OED says the word might come from the now obscure meaning of bug, an imaginary evil spirit (the insect meaning came later), and might also be influenced by boo.
-Also boogerboo and bugabo.
+It can also bee seen as boogerboo and bugabo.

 Careful if someone from the South or South Midland states says you have a booger—they could mean something more frightening than a piece of snot.
 The word originated in the 1750s to mean a despicable man, according to the OED, and came to mean a menacing supernatural creature in the 1820s (and dried nasal mucus in 1891).

 In Alabama and Louisiana, you might say duppy for ghost.
 According to DARE, the word comes from Bube, a Bantu language of West Africa.
-OED’s earliest citation in English is from British historian Edward Long’s 1774 book, The History of Jamaica (“Those of deceased friends are duppies”) while DARE’s is from a 1919 issue of the Journal of American Folklore: “ … the ghost-story, the tale based on a belief about ‘hants’ or ‘bugies’ or ‘duppies.’”
+The OED’s earliest citation in English is from British historian Edward Long’s 1774 book The History of Jamaica (“Those of deceased friends are duppies”), while DARE’s is from a 1919 issue of the Journal of American Folklore: “ … the ghost-story, the tale based on a belief about ‘hants’ or ‘bugies’ or ‘duppies.’”

 Also high-behind and nigh-behind, this term refers to a ghost or imaginary creature that always hides behind some object.
 Henry Tryon’s 1939 book Fearsome Critters describes the hide-behind as a 6-foot-tall “highly dangerous animal” with “grizzly-like claws.”
 Conveniently enough, it’s “never known to attack an inebriate.”
 According to Vance Randolph’s 1951 We Always Lie to Strangers: Tall Tales from the Ozarks, the monster is “a lizard as big as a bull” that “lies in wait for human beings on the trails at night.”

-An imaginary monster or hobgoblin in the South and South Midland states, the word also means fierce, unsparing, and destructive, according to the OED, and originated as a humorous formation, the first part of which might have been influenced by catamount, a puma or cougar.
+A word for an imaginary monster or hobgoblin in the South and South Midland states, catawampus also means fierce, unsparing, and destructive, according to the OED, and originated as a humorous formation, the first part of which might have been influenced by catamount, a puma or cougar.